Enriched with Victorian parks and gardens, museums and galleries, head to the modern town of Swindon this year.

 Originally, Swindon was a small market town mentioned in the Domesday Book.
 This original settlement is now known as Old Town.
 Here you can take time to wander through its quiet courtyards and alleyways, stroll around the Town Gardens, or enjoy a vibrant mix of traditional shops, pubs, bars, and cafes.

 The arrival of the GWR in 1840 led to great expansion and the creation of the town as it is today.

 Perfect for shopping

-The centre is fully pedestrianised and offers both an indoor and outdoor shopping experience.
+The town centre is fully pedestrianized and offers both an indoor and outdoor shopping experience.

 There is also a buzzing arts scene with many events taking place throughout the year at venues including the Wyvern Theatre, Arts Centre and Swindon Museum and Art Gallery.

-There are lots of things to see and do in Swindon including a relaxing stroll around Lydiard House and Park or shopping at the McArthurGlen Designer Outlet.
+There are lots of things to see and do in Swindon including a visit to Lydiard House an elegant Georgian abode set in rolling parkland. or shopping at the McArthurGlen Designer Outlet.

 You can also discover the history of the Great Western Railway at STEAM Museum, learn about the history of various gadgets at the Museum of Computing or visit nearby farm park Roves Farm or the butterfly world and craft village at Studley Grange.

 Last but not least, there is a great selection of accommodation to be found in Swindon to suit all tastes and budgets.